-But this is a premium travel card with a premium annual fee and a credit bar to match.
-This review breaks down how the Delta SkyMiles Platinum Amex works in 2026, what it costs, and who it fits.
+This is a premium co-branded airline card with a premium annual fee and a credit bar to match.
+This review breaks down exactly how the Delta SkyMiles Platinum Amex works in 2026, what it earns, what it costs, and who it fits.
+All figures are as of June 2026, verified against American Express and Delta.
 If your credit is not quite there yet, we will share smarter cards to build toward it first.

 How the Delta SkyMiles Platinum Amex works

-The Delta SkyMiles Platinum American Express Card is a co-branded airline card issued by American Express.
-It is built for frequent Delta flyers who want travel perks and faster mile earning on their trips.
-If you want a lower-fee entry point, the Delta SkyMiles card lineup also includes more basic options.
+The Delta SkyMiles Platinum American Express Card is a co-branded airline card issued by American Express National Bank.
+It is built for frequent Delta flyers who want travel perks and faster mile earning.
+If you want a lower-fee entry point, the Delta SkyMiles card lineup also includes the Blue and Gold options.

-You earn Delta SkyMiles on your spending, with bonus miles on Delta purchases and a handful of everyday categories.
-Those miles can then be redeemed toward future Delta flights and award travel.
+You earn Delta SkyMiles on spending, with bonus miles on Delta and a few everyday categories, then redeem them toward future Delta flights and award travel.
+Miles are uncapped and do not expire while the account stays open.

 The annual fee and what offsets it

-• A first checked bag free for you and companions on your itinerary
+- A first checked bag free for you and up to eight companions on the same reservation

-• A statement credit for TSA PreCheck or Global Entry every few years
+- A statement credit for Global Entry (up to $120) or TSA PreCheck (up to $85) every 4 years

 Aspire® Cash Back Rewards Mastercard